-Impressive 81% of companies in the UK and the US believe themselves to be customer-centric.
+An impressive 81% of companies in the UK and the US believe themselves to be customer-centric.
 However, just 40% of consumers agree that is the case.
-Furthermore, only 26% and 31% of consumers, in the UK and the US respectively, believe that businesses listen and understand their needs.
+Furthermore, only 26% and 31% of consumers in the UK and the US, respectively, believe that businesses listen and understand their needs.

-Capgemini claims that for digital businesses to succeed in the experience economy, they need to redefine the ways they try to understand their customers and employees.
-They call for changing the language from “personas” to “people” and forming deeper relationships and trust.
+Capgemini claims that for digital businesses to succeed in the experience economy, they need to redefine how they try to understand their employees and customers.
+They call for changing the language from “personas” to “people" and forming deeper relationships and trust.

 Customers’ high expectations demand brands and companies to anticipate their individual needs and just respond but respond immediately.

 How can entrepreneurs and small/medium businesses with limited budgets and limited access to personalized tech solutions deal with individual experiences, feelings, and issues immediately?

 Conversational Interface: Experience Economy’s Secret Weapon?